nzbasic/basicapps/README.md

 # basicapps
 My Website

+This website is no longer online.
+The osu tracking capabilities can be found on [osutracker.com](osutracker.com)

 The main feature is my osu stats hosting, I obtain data from the osu api in my server, (see other repo) and use canvas-js to render the data as a line graph.

 Example:\